LukasRoeseler/TenureRun/README.md

 *   **[FORRT (Framework for Open and Reproducible Research Training)](https://forrt.org/):** An excellent community advocating for Open Science, reproducibility, and social justice in higher education. **[Click here to join FORRT's open Slack channel!](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ)**

 *(Note: This game is an independent educational project and is not officially affiliated with DORA, CoARA, or FORRT).*

----

-## 🛠️ Technical Details
-*   **Zero External Assets:** The game does not require any external image or audio files to run.
-Everything is generated dynamically.
-*   **Custom Pixel Art:** All graphics are defined as string arrays inside the JavaScript and drawn directly to the HTML5 `<canvas>`.
-*   **Progressive Web Audio:** Features a custom SNES-style ragtime soundtrack composed entirely in the browser using the `AudioContext` API.
-The music progressively builds as you level up (Melody -> Bassline -> Drums), changes dynamically when you p-hack, and increases tempo as the game speeds up!
-*   **Mobile Optimized:** The game scales dynamically to fit any screen size and features full touch/swipe controls for mobile play.

----

-## 💻 How to Host Your Own Copy
-Since the game is contained entirely within `index.html`, you can host it for free in seconds using GitHub Pages:
-1. Fork or clone this repository.
-2. Go to your repository **Settings > Pages**.
-3. Set the source to the `main` branch.
-4. Your game will be live in minutes!